 Value for money (VFM) is not about achieving the lowest price.
 It is about achieving the optimum combination of whole life costs and quality.
 Traditionally VfM was thought of as getting the right quality, in the right quantity, at the right time, from the right supplier at the right price.
-This concept has been updated to - obtaining better quality of goods or services in more suitable quantities, just in time when needed, from better suppliers at prices that continue to improve.
+This concept has been updated to - obtaining better quality of goods and services in more suitable quantities, just in time when needed, from better suppliers at prices that continue to improve.

 It is also often described in terms of the ‘three Es’ – economy, efficiency and effectiveness: